Click to see our Danville Gardens location in the Spring Season

 The outdoor area also known as “mum patch” is north of house 1 and is approximately 2 acres.
 All plant material is grown on the ground and is watered with our watering system.

-Danville Gardens North- This is our third location and is in the parking lot of Tractor Supply.
+Danville Gardens North- This is our second location.
 We also deliver product from our Danville Greenhouse up to this location daily.
-It is open from
+It is open from May-June and Sept-October.